Why Study Another Language Abroad?

 CPI Spanish Immersion School has three locations around Costa Rica, with the possibility of combining classes at two or all three sites.

 The capital, Quito, is home to numerous language schools and volunteer agencies that offer a combination of the two activities.
-Three recommended organizations are Ecuador Volunteer Foundation, Ecuaexplora and Foundation Bolivar Education.
+Three recommended organizations are Ecuador Volunteer Foundation and Ecuaexplora.

 El Nahual Community Center in Quetzaltenango is a non-profit language school staffed almost entirely by volunteers – the funds earned from its language school are utilized to support education projects for marginalized Guatemalans.